mihgamerrl/ESPGraveyard/JOURNAL.md

 ### The Issue
 While I was looking at what pins I need to connect for each modul and microcontroller I stumbled upon an BIG problem.
 For me to power the ESP32-S3 from my CYC I need the +5v and the GND, But to power the CYC I also need the 5v and GND.
 I have multiple GND ports but not 5v.
 I tried for hours to find an alternative but I came to a conclusion to just use a portable phone battery.

-### Resolution
-After spending hours trying to find an elegant power-sharing workaround on the board, I decided to simplify the power architecture by using a dedicated external portable battery bank to supply clean power across the setup.

 <img width="403" height="873" alt="image" src="https://github.com/user-attachments/assets/0008371e-b408-4685-9179-b78cc9a6a7e9" />